Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/aft_section.md

 ### Console Knob

-The Console Light Control Knob, with range from OFF to BRT, controls illumination level for all panel edge lighting and the console floodlights.
+The Console Light Control Knob, with range from OFF to BRT, controls the illumination level for the left and right console.